Reaper1-1/async-storage/docs/api/db-naming.md

 ## How `databaseName` is used

-When creating a new storage instance with `createAsyncStorage(databaseName)`, the provided `databaseName` determines where and how the underlying database file is stored on each platform.
+When creating a new storage instance with `createAsyncStorage(databaseName)`, the provided `databaseName` determines the location and structure of the underlying database file on each platform.
-This ensures that storages are scoped by name and do not leak data between one another.
+This ensures that each storage instance is scoped by name and prevents data from leaking between instances.

 ### iOS & macOS

-On Apple platforms, the storage is located under the app’s `Application Support` directory.
+On Apple platforms, storage is located in the app’s `Application Support` directory.
-The `databaseName` is normalized into a file path with the `.sqlite` extension.
-Each `databaseName` creates its own subdirectory inside `async-storage/databases`.
+The `databaseName` is normalized into a file path with the `.sqlite` extension, and each `databaseName` creates its own subdirectory inside `async-storage/databases`.

 Directory: